How to Move from the Middle Office into Life Science Venture Capital

 Around that time, I also started learning more about cutting-edge research in life sciences, which made me realize I might be interested in the industry after all.

-Venture capital seemed like the natural fit since it combines finance and scientific advancements.
+Venture capital careers seemed like the natural fit since they combine finance and scientific advancements.

 That didn’t work, but I won a role at a corporate finance firm that did M&A and credit advisory, and I left my risk management role to go there.